sveltejs/kit/.changeset/smooth-dogs-travel.md

 ---
-'@sveltejs/kit': minor
+'@sveltejs/kit': patch
 ---

-decode the hash when clicking the same hash to correctly scroll for non ascii hashes
+fix: decode the hash when clicking the same hash to correctly scroll for non ascii hashes